 In most cases you’ll need (or want) to program/configure your Victron MultiPlus inverter/charger after it’s installed into your van.
 For instance, since the MultiPlus comes from the factory setup to charge AGM type batteries, if you have lithium batteries, you’ll want to, at least, change the charger functionality to charge your batteries correctly.

-Note, if you have a system that uses Victron Energy Smart lithium batteries with a Lynx Smart BMS such as our external BMS power system example or our secondary alternator power system example, you do not need to configure your MultiPlus inverter/charger charge profile.
-In those systems, DVCC will take over and make sure your batteries are charged correctly from the MultiPlus and any other Victron charger that is digitally connected to a Cerbo GX/BMS such as a Smart Solar MPPT charge controller that is connected via VE.Direct.
+If you have a system that uses Victron Energy Smart or NG lithium batteries with a Lynx Smart or NG BMS, such as ones like our secondary alternator kit example, DVCC will take over and make sure your batteries are charged correctly from the MultiPlus and any other Victron charger that is digitally connected to a Cerbo GX/BMS such as a Smart Solar MPPT charge controller that is connected via VE.Direct.
+This includes

 Let’s Start With The Defaults